AC Blowing Warm Air: A Lowcountry Diagnostic and Repair Guide

 The five real causes of warm-air output

 Most warm-air diagnostic calls in Charleston and Summerville resolve to one of these five causes.
-They are listed in rough order of how often Coastal Air Plus technicians find them in coastal South Carolina homes — refrigerant issues lead in this region because of salt-air corrosion on outdoor coil tubing east of I-26 (EPA Section 608 covers refrigerant handling for any leak repair).
+They are listed in rough order of how often Coastal Carolina Comfort technicians find them in coastal South Carolina homes — refrigerant issues lead in this region because of salt-air corrosion on outdoor coil tubing east of I-26 (EPA Section 608 covers refrigerant handling for any leak repair).
 Each cause has a clear tell from the homeowner side.
 Match the symptoms below to narrow it down before the visit.

 An AC system does not consume refrigerant the way an engine consumes oil.
 If the charge is low, refrigerant has escaped through a leak — most often a pinhole in the outdoor condenser coil tubing or at a service connection.
 In the Lowcountry the failure curve runs faster than national averages because salt-laden coastal air corrodes copper coil tubing on a shorter cycle.
 Standard coils last 12–15 years inland; coastal-exposed coils without protective coatings can fail in 5–8 years (Carrier’s Environmental Corrosion Protection selection guide covers the failure mechanisms and the coatings that extend coil life).